You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-A linked list is a linear data structure where each element (called a node) contains:
+A linked list is a linear data structure in which each element — a node — holds two things:

 | Term | Definition |